-- Notional gearing levels to change over time, and in particular for regulators to assume that the notional company would need to make equity injections to reduce gearing levels, in order to address weaknesses in credit metrics.. - Regulators to set notional gearing levels well below 60%, and for regulated energy networks to have actual gearing levels below 60%
+- Notional gearing levels to change over time, and in particular for regulators to assume that the notional company would need to make equity injections to reduce gearing levels, in order to address weaknesses in credit metrics (Text Boxes 4 and 5 below). - Regulators to set notional gearing levels well below 60%, and for regulated energy networks to have actual gearing levels below 60% if the benchmark TNSP sought to maintain its investment grade credit rating by reducing gearing levels to below that of the benchmark entity it would likely have real world challenges in attracting equity finance.
+Specifically, the clientele of investors for network businesses are attracted to stable equity returns that are at a level that is consistent with a relatively high level of gearing.